Club: Brighton & Hove Albion FC | Opening: 2011 | Capacity: 31,800 seats

 The Amex was designed to allow for an easy capacity increase to 30,000 seats, and already in December 2011 the club started planning for expansion.

 Brighton received planning permission in early 2012 and an extra 5,000 seats were added before the start of the 2012-13 season by creating a second tier on the East Stand and closing the corners of the South Sand.
-Brighton added an additional 3,000 seats in early 2013 to bring capacity to 30,500 seats.
+Brighton added an additional 3,000 seats in early 2013 to bring capacity to 30,500 seats, which was again increased to 31,800 in 2021 following some small adjustments.

 The Amex is located north-east of Brighton near the University of Sussex campus at about 4 kilometres from Brighton’s main rail station, and slightly more from Brighton’s seafront with its pier.

 The stadium lies just south off the A27 motorway.
 Take the exit toward the B2123 Falmer.

 If using public transport, The Amex can be reached by train.
 Falmer Rail Station lies practically adjacent to stadium.
 Trains from Brighton Rail Station leave every 10 to 20 minutes for the 10-minute journey.
 From London a transfer in Lewes or Brighton is required.

 Alternatively, bus 25 can be used to reach the stadium.
 Take the bus on Western Road in Brighton’s centre.
 The ride from the centre to stop Falmer Station takes about 20 minutes.